TsvetanG/cd-java-sdk-1-1/README.md

 -- Private collection json file is located in store folder (collections-cli.json).
 It defines two private collections.
 This file should be used to instantiate or/and upgrade the chancode.
 The file should be copied to the CLI host machine so it may be accessed by the CLI docker container.

+-- To install, invoke and query use the Java classes related to the node js chaincode (they are named accordingly)

 -- The following commands in CLI will instantaite / upgrade the chaincode.
 Note the JAVA SDK at the moment doesn't have APIs to add a private data collection definition hence the process is done from CLI.